hadley/adv-r/Functions.md

 You generally want to avoid this behavour because it means the function is no longer self-contained.
 This is a common error - if you make a spelling mistake in your code, you won't get an error when you create the function, and you might not even get one when you run the function, depending on what variables are defined in the global environment.

 One way to detect this problem is the `findGlobals()` function from `codetools`.
-This function list all the external dependencies of a function:
+This function lists all the external dependencies of a function:

 ```R
 f <- function() x + 1